-- I. Integrative Learning: In addition to gaining knowledge of human culture, institutions, and the physical and natural world, Central Penn College students should be able to identify, evaluate, and responsibly use information and integrate learning across courses and disciplines, over time, and between campus, community, and professional life. - II.
-Critical and Analytical Thinking: Central Penn College students should be able to analyze, interpret, evaluate, and construct reasoned arguments in order to solve a problem or reach a conclusion.

-- III.
-Communication: Central Penn College students should be able to apply accepted standards and conventions in the production of written, oral, and visual work, adapted to an audience and environment. - IV.
-Quantitative Reasoning: Central Penn College students should be able to analyze, interpret, evaluate, and employ quantitative, graphic, or visuallyrepresented data for the purpose of understanding issues, addressing problems, and/or answering questions. - V. Citizenship and Intercultural Competency: Central Penn College students should develop an understanding of the responsibilities rooted in citizenship at the local, national, and global level; be civically engaged; and connect disciplinary and professional concerns to wider local, national, and global issues.
+- Integrative Learning: In addition to gaining knowledge of human culture, institutions, and the physical and natural world, you will be able to identify, evaluate, and responsibly use information and integrate learning across courses and disciplines, over time, and between campus, community, and professional life. - Critical and Analytical Thinking: You will be able to analyze, interpret, evaluate, and construct reasoned arguments to solve a problem or reach a conclusion. - Communication: You will be able to apply accepted standards and conventions in the production of written, oral, and visual work, adapted to an audience and environment. - Quantitative Reasoning: You will be able to analyze, interpret, evaluate, and employ quantitative, graphic, or visually-represented data for the purpose of understanding issues, addressing problems, and/or answering questions. - Citizenship and Intercultural Competency: You will understand the responsibilities rooted in citizenship at the local, national, and global level; be civically engaged; and connect disciplinary and professional concerns to wider local, national, and global issues.